Run-Wild-Studio/Easy-API/New Folder With Items/feature-tour/creating-your-feed.md

 ### Set Empty Values

-When enabled, empty values in a api item are considered valid and will clear the corresponding fields when your [Import Strategy](#import-strategy) includes _update existing elements_.
+When enabled, empty values in an api item are considered valid and will clear the corresponding fields when your [Import Strategy](#import-strategy) includes _update existing elements_.
 When disabled, empty values are ignored or treated as unchanged.

-Keys omitted from a api item are not considered “empty” and will not clear values on existing entries.
+Keys omitted from an api item are not considered “empty” and will not clear values on existing entries.

 * * *